chrisrowe/tailwindcss-grid/README.md

 - `.grid`, for setting `display: grid` on an element
 - `.grid-columns-{size}`, for specifying the number of columns in the grid
-- `.auto-grid-{size}`, for specifying the minimum width of the columns generated with auto-grid
+- `.col-span-{columns}`, for specifying how wide a cell should be
 - `.grid-gap-{size}`, for specifying the size of the gap between columns/rows
-- `.col-span-{columns}`, for specifying how wide a cell should be
+- `.grid-automin-{size}`, for applying the minimum width of the columns using auto-fit and minmax (the max is 1fr)
 - `.col-start-{line}` and `.col-end-{line}`, for specifying a cell's start and end points explicitly (useful for reordering cells or leaving gaps)
 - `.row-span-{columns}`, for specifying how tall a cell should be
 - `.row-start-{line}` and `.row-end-{line}`, for specifying a cell's start and end points explicitly (useful for reordering cells or leaving gaps)
+- `.grid-dense` applies `grid-auto-flow: dense`

 It's not really practical to expose all of the power of CSS Grid through utilities, but this plugin is a good example of using CSS Grid to replace a cell-only float or Flexbox grid.